p3r7/blog/_posts/2021-05-10-norns-community.md

 The official documentation (at the time[^2]) was rather elusive, leaning more towards poetry than a technical reference.

-I finally took the plunge but even after playing a bit with it, I still had hard time pinpointing what I got my hands on.
+I finally took the plunge but even after playing a bit with it, I still had a hard time pinpointing what I got my hands on.

 As a matter of fact, _norns_ can be many things, each _script_ being mostly limited by its creator's imagination.